OverTheRinabow/LA3-Scripts/Tools/LA3Tools/tools/readme.txt

   strsel.bin, strsana.bin (selection files) differ a bit:
   - first string is empty
   - second string sometimes contain symbol "-"
+  - you can place only 34 characters in the second string of the strsel.bin structure

   first line of extracted file *.txt is a textheader (16 bytes)

+  few words about new optional tools for script edit:

+  - lines in "forEdit.txt" shows size-limits of the first and second string
+  - to type many lines in one entry and clear a box before the first newline ($n) and to continue typing ("text $p text text $p" sequence) put "$p" at the end of line.
+  - "~-" indicate end of the single entry (double string structure).

 Available default font for character-pairs (80 characters) :

  !"#%&'()*+,-./:=?0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz